andrescardona/export.js/README.md

 #Browser support
-if you are using Chrome or Firefox the browser will download it as text file, if you are using IE a new window will pop up and then you could copy and paste the text or you could do right click and then save to a file.
+if you are using Chrome or Firefox the browser will download it as text file, if you are using IE a new window will pop up and then you could copy and paste the text or you could right click on the mouse and then save to a file.